plewczynski/looper/chreval/README.md

 to obtain additional information on additional command line options.

-* How to run Anal_loops?
+* How to run analyze_loops?

-An example for anal_loops.py is provided in the directory "tests/test_anal_loops"
+Examples of using analyze_loops.py are provided in the directories "tests/test_anal_loops" and "results_in_manuscript" included in this distribution.

-> cd tests/test_anal_loops
+> cd tests/test_analyze_loops
-> anal_loops.py -ff test_loops.CTCF.withAandB.annotated.bed
+> analyze_loops.py -ff test_loops.CTCF.withAandB.annotated.bed

 The program anal_loops.py will look up files in the same directory as the *.bed file and try to compute the free energy using the object